We use cookies to enhance your experience and analyze site usage. By clicking "Accept", you agree to our use of cookies. See Privacy Policy.

 Sizes & cropping

 Yes.
-Card covers display as thumbnails with tighter crops.
+Database cards are thumbnails with tighter crops that vary by view.
 Use simpler visuals for cards and avoid small text.
+In Gallery view you can switch to "Fit image" to reduce cropping.

-Full-bleed looks polished, but add vertical padding so the center reads clean across screen sizes.
+Full-bleed looks polished, but leave generous vertical breathing room so the center reads clean across screens.

 File types & quality